Domestic Violence Services

 Domestic Violence Nurse Examiner (DVNE)

-- In order to assess for medical complications after strangulation, YWCA Forensic Nurses provide Strangulation Assessments that include medical treatment, documentation, and referrals.
+- In order to assess for medical complications after strangulation, YWCA Forensic Nurses provide Strangulation Assessments that include documentation of injury, signs and symptoms, and medical referrals as needed.